Kershaw takes perfect game into 8th, Dodgers rout Angels 9-1 - WHIZ News

-After retiring the Angels’ first 21 batters in order, Kershaw (7-2) fell six outs short of his first perfect game and the second in Dodgers franchise history when Luis Rengifo lined a clean double to left leading off the eighth.
+After mowing down the Angels for seven innings, Kershaw (7-2) fell six outs short of his first perfect game and the second in Dodgers franchise history when Rengifo lined a clean hit to left on a well-thrown low slider.

+“I really wanted to do it,” Kershaw said.
+“I think it would have been really fun for everybody involved.”

 The 34-year-old Kershaw was selected to his ninth All-Star team earlier this month, and he is a strong sentimental candidate to start the Midsummer Classic at Dodger Stadium.

-If anybody still doubted his All-Star worthiness after just 12 starts this season, Kershaw again showed he can still dominate major league hitters with a masterful performance that nearly made history at Angel Stadium.
-The three-time Cy Young Award winner struck out six and threw just 89 pitches in his eight innings.
+If anybody still doubted his All-Star worthiness after just 12 starts this season, Kershaw again showed he’s a master craftsman on the mound who can dominate major league hitters.
+The three-time Cy Young Award winner struck out six and induced 11 swings and misses while throwing just 89 pitches — none faster than 92.5 mph.

+“Obviously, he’s still one of the best in the game,” catcher Austin Barnes said.
+“He puts the ball where he wants it.
+They were swinging early, which helps him.
+After the third or four incredible (defensive) play, I thought it was going to happen.
+But it’s tough.
+It doesn’t happen very often.”

 Kershaw threw the only no-hitter of his career back in 2014 against Colorado.
 Sandy Koufax threw the only perfect game in Dodgers history on Sept.
 9, 1965.
-Only 23 perfect games have been thrown in major league history.
+There have been just 23 perfect games in major league history.

 Justin Turner had three hits, drove in four runs and also made the first of three spectacular defensive plays by the Dodgers’ infield to keep Kershaw’s perfect game intact.
 Will Smith went 4 for 4 with a walk, while Hanser Alberto had a two-run triple in the fifth inning as the Dodgers rolled toward the All-Star break with 13 wins in 15 games.